chingu-voyages/voyage-project-tier3-restaurantsim/README.md

 -   Overview:
     - [ ] Develop a single-page application (SPA) that simulates a restaurant menu and ordering system.

+-   User Authentication:
+    - [ ] The application should provide secure user authentication features, enabling users to register, log in and log out.
+    - [ ] Login and logout operations should be handled via the database to maintain data integrity and security.
+    - [ ] Users should have a profile where they can store credit and view their order history.

 -   Menu Fetching and Display
     - [ ] Fetch menu data from the Menus API to retrieve restaurant data.